frnmst/the-flux-of-thought/README.md

 #### Overview

-This theme handles comments in the most static way possible: a `mailto` link is generated for each post thanks to GMAIL mail aliases, using the address specified in the `_config.yml` file.
+This theme handles comments in the most static way possible: a `mailto` unique link is generated for each post, using the address specified in the `_config.yml` file.
 This idea came out while reading [this](https://caurea.org/2012/03/31/this-blog-has-comments-again.html) page.